Need an EPC in Harpenden?

 Can You Evict A Tenant Without An EPC?

-If the tenancy commenced or was renewed after 1 October 2015, a landlord cannot evict with a section 21 notice (no fault eviction) if they have not provided the tenant with an Energy Performance Certficate.
+If the tenancy began or was renewed after 1 October 2015, a landlord cannot evict with a section 21 notice (no fault eviction) if they have not given the tenant an EPC.
 If an EPC is subsequently obtained, a time period of 8 weeks needs to pass before applying for a section 21 notice.

-In addition to the Energy Performance Certificate the tenant will have had to be also provided with a gas safety certificate in addition to a copy of the government guide “How to rent”.
+In addition to the EPC the tenant will have had to be also provided with a gas safety certificate in addition to a copy of the government guide “How to rent”.
 The “How to Rent” guide can be found at https://www.gov.uk/government/publications/how-to-rent

 Landlords are always advised to get correct legal advice so that all records is given to the courts correctly.